stand-art/jaxn/README.md

 * Aims at wide-spread adoption from JSON libraries.
 * Agnostic towards the implementation language.
 * Allow for simple, one-pass parsers.

-> **JAXN IS CURRENTLY WORK-IN-PROGRESS**
->
-> Until we publish version 1.0 of JAXN, everything is considered work-in-progress.
-We appreciate ideas, feedback, criticism and input from others.
-Feel free to open an issue or write to [`jaxn@icemx.net`](mailto:jaxn@icemx.net).

 ## Extensions to JSON